Nima Sanandaji: The Nordic Gender Equality Paradox The Nordic Gender Equality Paradox is a book by Sanandaji that argues that the Nordic nations, which are often ranked as being the most gender-equal in the world, have policies that hinder women from reaching the top. In February 2016, the book was published by Swedish thinktank Timbro. Timbro's president writes the foreword, , and it has been cited widely by international media.

 Robert M. Sauer cited the book in The Jerusalem Times as an argument for why Israel should not copy Nordic welfare policies to achieve gender equality.
 Steve Austin also interviewed Sanandaji for ABC Radio Brisbane in Australia.
 In The Washington Examiner, Michael Barone related the book to then-President candidate Hillary Clinton's plan for equalizing salaries between men and women.

-Andrea Mrozek also wrote about the findings of the book in Canadian Financial Post as an argument against gender quotas.
+Andrea Mrozek also wrote about the findings of the book in the Canadian Financial Post as an argument against gender quotas.
 American economist Tyler Cowen criticized the book for not having enough "formal econometric treatment" and stated that he did not regard it "to be the final word".
 Cowen also stated that the book was consistently interesting by revising many of the stereotypes of Nordic gender egalitarianism.
 The book was also cited by media in other countries, including Russia, Poland, Norway, Estonia and Colombia.

 Debunking Utopia

-In the summer of 2016, WND Books, an American conservative publisher and news outlet, published Debunking Utopia – Exposing the Myth of Nordic Socialism.

-Sanandaji was invited to write about the book in Foreign Affairs and National Review.
+In the summer of 2016, WND Books, an American conservative publisher and news outlet, published Debunking Utopia – Exposing the Myth of Nordic Socialism.Sanandaji was invited to write about the book in Foreign Affairs and National Review.
 Shortly after its release, Debunking Utopia was promoted by many center-right and pro-market talk shows, think tanks and media outlets.
 James Pethokoukis at the Washington-based conservative think tank American Enterprise Institute promoted the book by writing: "When it comes to democratic socialism, Feel the Bern Democrats are stuck in the past".
 Dan Mitchell at the libertarian think tank Cato Institute, also based in Washington, wrote about the book as well and Cato Institute invited Nima Sanandaji to record a podcast on why the United States should not adopt Nordic-style social democracy.
 American writer Joel Kotkin wrote an opinion piece originally published in the Orange County Register and syndicated by other publications with the title "What happened to my party?".
 Kotkin criticized left-leaning Democrats who idealize Nordic-style social democracy.

 Other conservatives and libertarians who referred to the book in the United States include Kevin D. Williamson in the National Review, Alice B. Lloyd in The Weekly Standard.
 Gene Epstein gave the book a positive review in Barrons.
 American economist Tyler Cowen wrote a column about the book, both praising and criticizing it for overstating its case, which appeared in numerous outlets including Bloomberg, Las Vegas Review-Journal and Chicago Tribune.
-Financial Times quoted the figures by Tyler Cowen, mistakingly linking them to him rather than Sanandaji.
+Financial Times quoted the figures by Tyler Cowen, mistakenly linking them to him rather than Sanandaji.
 Debunking Utopia has mainly spread through various market-oriented think tanks and opinion pages in various Central- and South American, European and Asian media outlets.
 This includes North Korea Times, which translated Tyler Cowens review of Debunking Utopia from the syndicated copy published in The Japan Times.